-• Driveway permit fee waived if driveways are reconstructed by City contractor during the project.
-Permit fee for driveways (concrete or asphalt) reconstructed by non-City contractor or not inspected by Engineering Department during project is \$50.00.

-- Driveways will be evaluated by the Engineering Department.
+- Driveway permit fee waived if driveways are reconstructed by City contractor during the project.
+Permit fee for driveways (concrete or asphalt) reconstructed by non-City contractor or not inspected by Engineering Department during project is \$50.00. - Driveways will be evaluated by the Engineering Department.
 If driveways have poor drainage, we might recommend concrete over asphalt to improve drainage characteristics of new driveway. - The cost of new private driveways cannot be put on your assessment.
+More information will be mailed in April 2024 once a contractor is selected.